A non-iterative method for robustly computing the intersections between a line and a curve or surface: Intersection of lines with curves

-The degree~$q_g$ of the power basis~$\widetilde P (\theta)$ has to be chosen sufficiently high in order to be able to compute all the intersection points (real, complex, multiple ones and ones at infinity).
+The degree~$q_g$ of the power basis~$\widetilde P_l (\theta)$ has to be chosen sufficiently high in order to be able to compute all the intersection points (real, complex, multiple ones and ones at infinity).
 The number of intersection points is equivalent to the algebraic degree of the curve~$\vec x(\theta)$.
 A curve~$\vec x(\theta)$ of degree~$q_x$ has~$q_x$ intersection points with a line.
-As will become clear, the number of intersections implies a constraint on the minimum possible degree~$q_g$ for~$\widetilde P(\theta)$.
+As will become clear, the number of intersections implies a constraint on the minimum possible degree~$q_g$ for~$\widetilde P_l(\theta)$.

-Next, the aim is to find several lines~\eqref{eq:lines}, or more specifically their coefficients~$\vec g_l$ in~\eqref{eq:aux}, with a common intersection point which is a point on the curve~$\vec x(\theta)$.
+Next, the aim is to find several moving lines of the form~\eqref{eq:lines}, or more specifically their coefficients~$\vec g_l$ in~\eqref{eq:aux}, with a common intersection point which is a point on the curve~$\vec x(\theta)$.
 It is required that each line satisfies at the common intersection point

 After introducing the definition of the curve~\eqref{eq:curve} this yields

 The bracketed term can be expressed in a new power basis~$\widehat P_k$ of dimension~$q_x+q_g+1$ with

 where the matrix components~$C_{kl}$ contain the known coefficients~$\vec \alpha_j$.
 Equation~\eqref{eq:linesDisc2} can now be rewritten as